yolhan83/ProsperoChal/readme.md

-## ProsperoChal is an attenmpt to the Prospero Challenge (https://www.mattkeeter.com/projects/prospero/) in julia.
+## ProsperoChal is an attempt to the Prospero Challenge (https://www.mattkeeter.com/projects/prospero/) in julia.

 ### Prerequisites
 1. Having Julia installed.